 To work out the patient’s BMI, press the BMI button to begin.
 You can then enter the height using the numeric keys.
 Press the Hold button to confirm the height and BMI will be displayed.

-Our full range of wheelchair scales can be found here.
-For our chair scales range click here.
-To find out more about how to weigh patients in a wheelchair watch this video.
+Shop our full range of wheelchair scales and chair scales.
+To find out more about how to weigh patients in a wheelchair watch this video on the Marsden M-650 Wheelchair Scale.
 For more information on how to weigh a patient in a wheelchair, call 01709 364296 or contact us here.